jimmyli97/human-essentials-wiki/Application-Overview.md

 ## Definitions & Terms

+(Note - in the following sections, the term "diaper bank" and "organization" are used interchangably.

 **Adjustment** - When a diaper bank has to make a change to its on-hand inventory totals, it creates an adjustment.
 A single adjustment can record the change of quantities for multiple different kinds of items.
 These adjustments create a record internally for transaction and are the only interface for an organization to make direct changes to their inventories.
 They are internally modeled as `Adjustment`.

 **Base Item** - This is the abstract base type for an Item object, and is used as the source of replication when a new organization is created.
 Every Item must inherit from a Base Item.
-Base Items create an implicit common language that can be used across both DiaperBase and PartnerBase.

-**Diaperdrive** - This is similar to a fund-raiser or food-drive.
+**Diaper Drive** - This is similar to a fund-raiser or food-drive.
 It is an often advertised campaign to the community with a declared intention to encourage donations from community members.
 Sometimes the Diaperdrive is held by individuals or organizations that are not the Diaperbank themselves.
 Diaperbanks like to track data on how successful their diaperdrives are, so we provide a means to track it.
 Internally, this is represented by the `DiaperDriveParticipant` model.

 **Distribution** - These are how diaper banks issue inventory to community partners.
 A distribution can sometimes be connected with a request from Partner Base, but this isn't strictly required.
 The distribution builds a manifest of items & quantities and ultimately handles the removal of inventory in a transaction.
 It's the primary interface for reducing inventory.